 - Shop local.
 Support small, community-owned businesses.

-- Think about giving back to community.
+- Give of yourself.
+Think about giving back to community.
 Consider volunteering or donating to a local food bank to help feed families in need during the holiday season.
 Give experiences, like a gift card to a museum or a favorite local restaurant.

-- Give the gift of repair, like mending a favorite jacket or fixing a broken heirloom, or time to work in a loved one's garden, or make a succulent container by rooting trimmings from your own plants.
+- Give your time and experience.
+Consider the gift of repair, like mending a favorite jacket or fixing a broken heirloom, or time to work in a loved one's garden, or make a succulent container by rooting trimmings from your own plants.

 - Second-hand first.
 Shopping at vintage or thrift stores, or your local Buy-Nothing group, not only saves money, but keeps stuff out of the landfill.
 Regift new condition toys and games to families in need.